MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/08-create-window-query-functions.md

 		FROM sales
 		ORDER BY Category;
 	```
-The product categories now have a rank number according to the SalesValue for each category.
-Notice that the RANK function required the rows to the ordered by SalesValue, but the final result set was ordered by Category.
+The product categories now have a rank number according to the **SalesValue** for each category.
+Notice that the RANK function required the rows to the ordered by **SalesValue**, but the final result set was ordered by **Category**.

 ## Offset function

-In this exercise you will create a new table called Budget populated with budget values for five years.
+In this exercise you will create a new table called **Budget** populated with budget values for five years.
 You will then use the LAG window function to return each year's budget, together with the previous year's budget value.

 1. In the query editor, under the existing code enter the following code:
 	```sql